mransan/bs-protobuf-demo/README.md

 > This repo contains a demo project to illustrate how to use Protobuf messages in
 > BuckleScript.

-The project consists in a JavaScript web server (Express) which provides a POST entry point to convert temperature between Celcius and Fahrenheit.
-The request and response body are JSON values which format is defined by a Protobuf file.
+The project consists in a JavaScript web server (Express) which provides a POST entry point **to convert temperature between Celcius and Fahrenheit**.
+The request and response body are JSON values which format is defined by a **Protobuf** schema file.

 This project demonstrate that using Protobuf and the OCaml code generator [ocaml-protoc](https://github.com/mransan/ocaml-protoc), **one can easily and efficiently serialize OCaml values to JSON.**